vaclav-kubes/Antenna_switch_control_SW/README.md

 To indicate if connection to Orbitron is fine, there is a status footer.
 If there is some problem with transferred data from Orbitron or driver is not turned on,  `Orbitron: No data` message will be displayed in the footer.
 If Orbitron application is not running, then `Orbitron: Disconnected` message will be displayed.
 Otherwise, `Orbitron: Connected` label will be shown.

+To add *Antenna switch controller* app as "driver" to Orbitron, `antenna_switch_ctrl.exe` is copied into your Orbitron directory and the `Setup.cfg` file in the [Drivers] directory is edited to include `antenna_switch_ctrl.exe` as a driver.
 ## Setting of absolute space orientation of antenna
 At first start of *Antenna switch controller* app  orientation of switched antennas must be set.
 If not, then antennas will not be switched.